Kim Mulkey leaves Baylor, takes over as LSU coach

 In 21 years as the head coach at Baylor, Mulkey led the Lady Bears to four Final Fours, winning three national titles.
 Her teams reached the Elite Eight six times and the Sweet 16 on five other occasions.

-A member of the 2020 Naismith Memorial Basketball Hall of Fame Class, Mulkey built Baylor into a national power, as they became just the third program in NCAA history to have at least three national titles, joining UConn and Tennessee.
+A member of the 2020 Naismith Memorial Basketball Hall of Fame Class, Mulkey, who will be introduced at LSU in a press conference Monday, built Baylor into a national power, as they became just the third program in NCAA history to have at least three national titles, joining UConn and Tennessee.

 Before coming to Baylor, Mulkey spent 19 years as a player or coach at Louisiana Tech.
 She helped the Lady Techsters win the first NCAA championship in 1982.